 The Nov.
 23, 1102 charter to Ralph the Red is the first mention of a Norman designate to actually be residing at Clitheroe since the 1066 conquest.
 The local Norman absence prior to Ralph the Reds arrival was more than likely due to King Williams “harrying of the north” campaign initiated 1069-70.
 That Norman Yorkshire subjugation left much of the area devastated or “wasta” and of little value.
 This was how many of the area manors were recorded in the Doomsday book at that time; meaning of no agricultural value.
 “Mitune” manor was described as such in Williams great survey (completed 1087).

-The “harrying of the north” did secure Northumberland lands for King William the 1st. conquests of England.
+The “harrying of the north” did secure Northumberland lands for King William final conquest of England.
 This was at a great cost to the local population from the scorched earth subjugation as cited above.
 It`s purpose was to deny cultivation to resistant Saxons for decades.
 It seemed to have worked.
-The areas desolation may explain the Norman delay in occupying this area until Ralph the Reds arrival.
+The areas desolation may explain the Norman delay in occupying this particular area until Ralph the Reds arrival.
 See Northumberland map; http://tinyurl.com/q329dpu .

 The de Mitton family held their manors under the paramount Lords of Bowland, the de Lacy family.
-Beginning with Robert de Lacy`s sub-feudal grants to Ralph the Red Nov.
-23, 1102 were continuous until the death of Henry de Lacy, 3rd.
+Beginning with Robert de Lacy`s sub-feudal grants to Ralph the Red dated Nov.
+23, 1102 the family was continuous major manor holders until the death of Henry de Lacy, 3rd.
 Earl of Lincoln and 9th.
 Lord of Bowland.
 Henry died Feb.
-5,1311, (as previously noted).
+5, 1311, (as previously noted).
 This Henry de Lacy (the 4th.
-Henry de Lacy) was the last male de Lacy Lord of Bowland.
+Henry de Lacy) was the last male de Lacy Lord of Bowland and Earl of Lincoln.
 After his death and no later than 1312, the de Mittons ceased to be lords of their surname manor.

-They were replaced by that date with a new paramount Lord, the Earl of Lancaster, Thomas Plantagenet.
+They were replaced by that date with a new paramount Lord, the Earl of Lancaster, Thomas Plantagenet, first cousin to Edward II.
 He was the husband of Alice de Lacy, her fathers Henry`s only surviving heir.
-Under a life estate agreement with Henry de Lacy for the pledging of his daughter Ann to Thomas Plantagenet when she was 9 years old.
+Under a life estate agreement with Henry de Lacy for pledging his daughter Ann to Thomas Plantagenet when she was 9 years old.
+This was to cement the Plangent family of Edward I and the de Lacy family of Henry de Lacy, Edwards closest advisor and his designated Lord protector to Edward II.
 Thus Ann’s husband became the real inheritor of the de Lacy baronies.
-Thomas Plantagenet did not have a blood connection with the de Mittons as did his wife’s family, so Mitton manor itself was then granted by Thomas Plantagenet (as the new paramount feudal lord) to another family.
+Thomas Plantagenet however did not have a blood connection with the de Mittons as did his wife’s family.
+Mitton manor was then granted by Thomas Plantagenet (as the new paramount feudal lord) to another family.
 No lord of the manor resided at Mitton manor ever again.

 Some de Mittons did continue to hold land in nearby areas including Aighton that included Stonyhurst, part of the original 1102 charter lands to Ralph the Red.
-Others migrated to the Craven area to the north in the 14th century.
-Eventually some family descendant’s migrated to Canada in the late 18th and early 19th century.
-Many others remained in the Craven area and residents of nearby Clitheroe to this day.
+Other Mitton`s began to migrate north to the Craven area in the 14th century.
+Eventually, centuries later some family descendant’s migrated to Canada in the late 18th and early 19th century.
+Many others have remained in the Craven area and residents of nearby Clitheroe to this day.